jaimedefermin/lunchbot/README.md

 In order for the bot to work, a server must be provided in the slack api menu, as well as the token and signing secret in .env.

+*For visual purposes a Demo of how the bot works has been provided (lunchbot.mp4)*

 ## Bot commands.
 - To start the bot use `/lunch-time`.
 The bot will ask who will be having lunch and those who respond will be noted.